Jave01/hslu/docs/Semester 2/c.md

     strcat(s1, s2); // Concatenate s2 with s1.
 Does not check if s1 is big enough
     strncat(s1, s2, n); // Concatenate n chars of s2 with s1

-    strcmp(s1, s2); // Concatenate s2 with s1.
+    strcmp(s1, s2); // Compare s2 with s1.
 Return value is like .compareTo from java (-1, 0, 1)
-    strncmp(s1, s2, n); // Concatenate n chars of s2 with s1
+    strncmp(s1, s2, n); // Compare n-chars of s2 with s1

     strchr(str, c); // search char c in string str strstr(s1, s2); // search substring s2 string s1